-While this study answers the question whether energy loss is an important ingredient to study the diffusion of heavy quarks in the Ev-Glasma, it opens up other questions.
-The role of fluctuations in the initial stage should be considered: it is well known that fluctuations enhance isotropization already in the initial condition of Glasma [24, 33], therefore it is interesting to study how the a larger amount of isotropization affects the evolution of the heavy quarks.
-In additon to this, it is important to focus on phenomenological calculations aimed to compute the impact of the early stage diffusion on observables, mostly hadron spectra, two-bodies correlations and collective flows, both in proton-nucleus and nucleus-nucleus collisions.
+While this study answers the question whether energy loss is an important ingredient to study the diffusion of heavy quarks in the EG, it opens up other questions.
+The role of fluctuations in the initial stage should be considered: it is well known that fluctuations enhance isotropization already in the initial condition of glasma [24,33]; therefore it is interesting to study how a larger amount of isotropization affects the evolution of the heavy quarks.
+In addition to this, it is important to focus on phenomenological calculations aimed to compute the impact of the early stage diffusion on observables, mostly hadron spectra, twobodies correlations, and collective flows, both in protonnucleus and nucleus-nucleus collisions.
 Protons can be initialized similarly to nuclei according to the constituent quark model, see [83-87] and references therein.
-We have not included the cold nuclear matter effects [54, 55, 88-93] in the initialization of the charm quarks, therefore adding them is a further improvement of the present work.
+We have not included the cold nuclear matter effects [54,55,88-93] in the initialization of the charm quarks, therefore adding them is a further improvement of the present work.
 We will report on these subjects in the near future.